 It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, twin slides for toddlers, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.

 My boys thought this Disney World playground at Animal Kingdom was cool as!

-Note: We discovered when it started pouring down that they close the slide area when it rains so if a stormy sky is looming, head there quick smart so you don’t miss out!
+Note: We discovered when it started pouring down that they close the slide area when it rains, so if a stormy sky is looming, head there quick smart so you don’t miss out!

 Stop 42 – Mammoth Dig Site

 The Boneyard digging pit on the other hand stays open even when it rains, so there is always something to do and somewhere to play should the kids need a bit of a stretch and breathe out.